Server Webhook Integration

-- Go to Connected Services to connect the "Server Webhook" integration type.
+- Go to to connect the "Server Webhook" integration type.

-- Give your silo a title (e.g. "Core Backend Application")
+- Give your integration a title (e.g. "Core Backend Application")

 - Set the webhook URL that we should notify

-- Click Connect to create the data silo and store the newly created API key
+- Click Connect to create the integration and store the newly created API key

-- Navigate to this silo in your Connected Services and select the "Manage Datapoints" tab to configure what types of requests your server should be notified about.
+- Navigate to this integration in your Integrations and select the "Manage Datapoints" tab to configure what types of requests your server should be notified about.